JdeRobot/RoboticsAcademy/docs/_pages/exercises/IndustrialRobots/machine_vision.md

 ## Hints

 ### How to write buildmap() function:
-The pointcloud from the camera fixed to the robot will be automatically monitored `occupancy_map_monitor/PointCloudOctomapUpdater` to update the planning scene, so what you have to do is move the robot around and make sure that the camera fixed to the robot can take image of all surrounding environent inside robot workspace.
+The pointcloud from the camera fixed to the robot will be automatically monitored `occupancy_map_monitor/PointCloudOctomapUpdater` to update the planning scene, so what you have to do is move the robot around and make sure that the camera fixed to the robot can take image of all surrounding environment inside robot workspace.

 ### How to write get_object_position() function:
 1. Get the color, shape and size of the object.
 2. Choose RGB range for the color filter and start it.
 Check the color filter result with image viewer or Rviz and tune parameters to get better result.
 3. Choose the radius for the shape filter and start it.
 Check the shape filter result and tune parameters to get better result.
 4. Check the position output from `get_object_position` API.
-5. Return the position of detected object when getting a relaticely stable object position.
+5. Return the position of detected object when getting a relatively stable object position.

 **Note:** Please remember to stop the color filter and shape filter after getting the object position.
 If too many filters are running at the same time, you might not be able to get a stable result.